umbertoghio/expo-custom-updater/README.md

 ## Intro

-Hi! this is a small project done to help myself on new Expo Apps to better handle OTA updates done via Expo Publish.
+Hi! this is a small project done to help myself on new Expo projects to better handle OTA updates done via Expo Publish.
-Default Expo App OTA update system automatically checks for new version on application startup, then tries to download it within 30 seconds(if you set updates.checkAutomatically in app.json), finally uses the new version on the next application startup.
+Default Expo App OTA update system automatically checks for new version on application startup if you set updates.checkAutomatically in app.json, the problem is that the new version is actually applied on the next application startup.

+Expo OTA updates is a great system, but the default implementation depends on user closing and reopening the App, users will only see your code (and your fixes) on the NEXT application startup.
-This is a nice system, but considering that users rarely close apps that remain open in the background the side effect is that is hard ot predict when the new code will be actually available in the app.
+This makes hard ot predict when the new code will be actually available in the app, expecially with some users that never close Apps.

-Writing a manual update can be hard and in case of bugs your app may be stuck in an update cycle (speaking from experience :-)
+Writing a manual update routine can be difficult as a bug in this process may cause your app to be stuck in an update cycle (speaking from experience 🤣)

 This library have two goals:
 * Force an update on every app startup
 * Force an update when the user go back to the application after some time

-In this way your users will always run the up-to-date code published on Expo
+In this way your users will always run the up-to-date code published on Expo, either when opening the app for the fist time or when coming back to it!

 ## Install